wlonk/arcadia/rules/the_host.rst

 you'll be asked to switch context very often, and no one wants all the supporting characters blending into each other.

+It may seem counter-intuitive, but don't try to make their character deeper than a note or two for now.
+Only once the players express interest in a character and get to know them more should you make them deeper and more complex.
+At the best, you would have wasted effort on a character who never shows up in more than a bit part, and at the worst, you'd make a character who's strikingly inappropriate for where the game ends up going.

 Motivations
 ~~~~~~~~~~~